b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 to all that once drew Breath
 and all who Break and Bless.

-To the Chorus of Sustenance, Wild and Humble,
+To the Chorus of Sustenance: Wild, Exotic, Sumptuous, Humble -
-Wights in the Unseen Parliament of Earth:
+Wights in the Unseen Parliament-of-Earth:
 without Thee, Our feasts are hollow,
 Our days, unbuttered.